2019 Forge FC season: Kits

 On September 28, 2018, the Canadian Premier League announced that Canadian Soccer Business had signed a "long-term" deal on behalf of the league with Italian sporting apparel company Macron to be the official league kit provider, supplying the league's clubs with bespoke playing kits and training gear.

-On April 5, 2019, Forge FC's home and away kits were unveiled alongside those of the CPL's other team's.
+On April 5, 2019, Forge FC's home and away kits were unveiled alongside those of the CPL's other teams.
 The club later unveiled a black and gold third kit on May 30 to commemorate the sporting history of Hamilton.